Residencies

 North Carolina Lighthouses

 This residency is designed to complement the unit on North Carolina Lighthouses.
 Students will be given the opportunity to use their imaginations, along with historical details, to create a story surrounding life at one of the lighthouses.
-At the end of the week, they will have their own creative nonficiton story to add to their lighthouse unit.
+At the end of the week, they will have their own creative nonfiction story to add to their lighthouse unit.

 I am able to conduct my residencies in the classroom and virtually.